carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 Occasionally, you will want to delete an entire environment.
 Perhaps you were experimenting with `conda` commands and you created an environment you have no intention of using; perhaps you no longer need an existing environment and just want to get rid of cruft on your machine.
-Whatever the reason the command to delete an environment is the following.
+Whatever the reason, the command to delete an environment is the following.

 ~~~
 $ conda remove --name my-first-conda-env --all